What Drives Issue Resolution Speed? An Empirical Study of Scientific Workflow Systems on GitHub: Background and Related Work

 \subsection{Scientific Workflow System (SWS)}

-A Scientific Workflow System (SWS) is an efficient software framework designed to define, execute, and manage complex workflows and associated datasets across diverse computing environments \cite{liu2015survey}.
-Several well-established SWSs, such as Galaxy \cite{galaxy2022galaxy}, Pegasus \cite{deelman2005pegasus}, Swift \cite{zhao2007swift}, Kepler \cite{altintas2004kepler}, Taverna \cite{oinn2004taverna}, Snakemake \cite{koster2012snakemake}, Chiron \cite{ogasawara2013chiron}, and Nextflow \cite{di2017nextflow}, are now widely adopted across diverse research domains, including bioinformatics and computational biology, medical and health informatics, data science and machine learning, and computational engineering.
+A SWS is an efficient software framework designed to define, execute, and manage complex workflows and associated datasets across diverse computing environments \cite{liu2015survey}.
+Several well-established SWSs, such as Galaxy \cite{galaxy2022galaxy}, Pegasus \cite{deelman2005pegasus}, Kepler \cite{altintas2004kepler}, Taverna \cite{oinn2004taverna}, Snakemake \cite{koster2012snakemake}, and Nextflow \cite{di2017nextflow}, are now widely adopted across diverse research domains, including bioinformatics and computational biology, medical and health informatics, data science and machine learning, and computational engineering.